 Physicians, but only for information about themselves.

-Plaintiff attorneys, or individuals representing themselves, who have filed a medical malpractice action or claim against a hospital, who have named the physician on whom information requested in the action or claim, and who have demonstrated that the hospital failed to make a mandatory query to the NPDB regarding the physician.
+Plaintiff attorneys, or individuals representing themselves, who have filed a medical malpractice action or claim against a hospital, who have named the physician on whom information requested in the action or claim, and who have demonstrated that the hospital failed to make a mandatory query to the Data Bank regarding the physician.
 Plaintiff attorneys or individuals representing themselves may only use the information with respect to litigation resulting from the action or claim against the hospital.

 A health care entity with respect to professional peer review activities.